Why Use Golang for Your Next Project?

 1. Businesses are realizing just how beneficial Go is; it’s not a bad idea to get on the bandwagon.

-2. Finding Go developers won’t be too difficult and you’ll save yourself a lot of time in the hiring process.
+2. Finding Go developers won’t be too difficult, and you’ll save yourself a lot of time in the hiring process.

-To boot, since there is likely a large trough of Go developers standing at attention to be hired, quite a few of them are going to be exceptionally talented.
+To boot, since there is likely a large pool of Go developers standing at attention to be hired, quite a few of them are going to be exceptionally talented.
 That’s simply a matter of logistics.

 Scalable